kovidgoyal/calibre/manual/function_mode.rst

     <(h[12]) [^<>]* id=['"]([^'"]+)['"][^<>]*>([^<>]+)

-Run the search on :guilabel:`All text files` and at the end of the search, a window will popup with "Debug Output from your function" which will have the HTML Table of Contents, ready to be pasted into :file:`toc.html`.
+Run the search on :guilabel:`All text files` and at the end of the search, a window will popup with "Debug output from your function" which will have the HTML Table of Contents, ready to be pasted into :file:`toc.html`.

 The function above is heavily commented, so it should be easy to follow.
 The